DomCastaneda/CarPartWebscraper/README.md

 ## Feature 5 - Account Database - Dominic
 - Users can sign up or log in to their created accounts
 - User information (username, password) stored on a local SQL database
+- Users can sign out on settings page

 ## Feature 6 - Login Page - Jae
 - FXML page to allow users to log in to their accounts